Remember the old axiom about the three most important considerations for buying real estate? It’s “Location! Location! Location!”

 Some say it’s knowing one’s community and how to address its many needs.
 Others say it’s having a spiritual covenant to grow new leaders and entrust each other with new ministries.

 Actually, I am a strong believer in all of the above, and we always encourage churches to develop those essential values for ministry growth.

 Yet, I keep coming back to something called “networking.”
-I remember starting a new church back in the 1980’s—such a long time ago.
+I remember starting a new back in the 1980’s—such a long time ago.
 That’s when you would receive a vision from the Holy Spirit calling you to touch the spiritual needs of your community.
 You would wander through the wilderness, sharing that vision and wondering if anyone would respond and join you in pursuing it.

 Sometimes you would feel all alone and question God for calling you to this mission enterprise.
 But you would try to remain faithful and obedient to the vision.